mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 #### In Inkscape, this is the "Outset" or "Dynamic Offset" tool
 I'm not familiar with Inkscape, sorry
 #### In the Glowforge interface it's the "Create Outline" tool
 I can't get this to work correctly.

 ### Step 21:  Load the design into Glowforge.

 Save/export the design from your editor in the usual way, and upload it in the Glowforge interface.

-Verify the position and dimensions.
+"Select all" and verify the position and dimensions.

 ![verifying-cut-in-interface](https://user-images.githubusercontent.com/25491795/210688934-7f7d545d-c3ee-4857-955d-2ddc7affe377.jpg)